Routine use cases

 What to do next

-For "What to do when weekly planning changes your routine plan", choose one low-pressure action: keep the next session simple enough to do when energy is low.
-Use the related Orena guide for "What to do when weekly planning changes your routine plan" when you want app support for that action.
-The useful signal for "What to do when weekly planning changes your routine plan" is whether the reader can check whether reminders reduce friction or add pressure with less uncertainty.
+For "Routine adjustment: weekly planning", choose one low-pressure action: keep the next session simple enough to do when energy is low.
+Use the related Orena guide for "Routine adjustment: weekly planning" when you want app support for that action.
+The useful signal for "Routine adjustment: weekly planning" is whether the reader can check whether reminders reduce friction or add pressure with less uncertainty.

 Evidence boundary